De Steenhuistermolen, Stiens

 De Steenhuistermolen is a smock mill in Stiens, Friesland, Netherlands which was built in 1880.
 The mill is in working order and designated as being in reserve.
 It is listed as a Rijksmonument.

 History

 De Steenhuistermolen was built in 1880.
 Following storm damage in 1952, a windpump was erected to take over from De Steenhuistermolen.
 The mill was restored in 1955.
 Following damage in 1966, it was restored again in 1967.
 In 1969, an electric motor was installed to drive the Archimedes' screw.
 The mill was sold to Stichting De Fryske Mole on 4 September 1985, the 34th mill bought by that organisation.
 A further restoration was carried out in 2000.
 In 2006, the mill was officially designated as being in reserve.
-It is listed as a Rijksmonument, №24547.
+It is listed as a Rijksmonument, No.24547.